yujia1/DodingGame/README.md

 #Tips:
+1. The way to control player are typing 'a' to move player to left and typing 'd' to move player to right.
-The application may not work on Windows since I have windows sys to test it.
+2. The application may not work on Windows since I have not had windows sys to test it.